foundersandcoders/coursebook/week-1/project.md

 **As a potential client, I want to:**

-- See information about each member of your team so that I can know who you are (2 points)
+- See information about each member of your team so that I can know who you are
-- Browse your website on mobile, tablet, and desktop devices (2 points)
+- Browse your website on mobile, tablet, and desktop devices
-- Click to navigate to different sections of your webpage (2 points)
+- Click to navigate to different sections of your webpage
-- Contact you to enquire about working with you (2 points)
+- Contact you to enquire about working with you
-- Visit your website at a publicly accessible domain name (2 points)
+- Visit your website at a publicly accessible domain name

 **Additionally, as a visually impaired user, I want to:**

-- Navigate your website using keyboard controls (2 points)
+- Navigate your website using keyboard controls
-- Hear my screen reader describe the content on your website (2 points)
+- Hear my screen reader describe the content on your website

 ## Acceptance Criteria